DevExpress-Examples/maui-charts/CS/PieChartExample/Readme.md

 1. Install a [.NET MAUI development](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation) environment and open the solution in Visual Studio 16.11 Preview 2.
 2. Download a free copy of DevExpress Xamarin.Forms and MAUI Controls from https://www.devexpress.com/xamarin-free.
 3. [Obtain your NuGet feed URL](http://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url).
-4. Register the DevExpress NuGet feed as a package source.
+4. Register the DevExpress NuGet feed as a package source in Visual Studio.
 5. Restore all NuGet packages for the solution.
 6. Run the application on an Android device or emulator in portrait orientation.
 	If the application starts and then stops in a few seconds, disable the Hot Reload option (the *Options* | *Debugging* | *Hot Reload* | *Enable XAML Hot Reload* checkbox in Visual Studio).